 Make Your Property Stand Out

 Potential tenants could be viewing several different properties in your area, which makes it harder for any home to be more memorable over another.
 Keeping your property in front of potential tenants’ minds is easier when there’s something about your property that’s unique.

-However, it’s not always the quirky elements you’ll be remembered for, but the attention to detail you’ve put into making a house feel like a home for tenants.
-Add style and comfort to your property with mirrors, cushions and even your choice of lighting, and it will add a certain pop to your rental.
-When deciding on whether renting property furnished or unfurnished is right for you, consider what a potential tenant would actually prefer.
+Add style and comfort to your property with mirrors, cushions and even your choice of lighting.
+It will add a pop to your rental unit.
+When deciding on whether renting property furnished or unfurnished is right for you, think about what a potential tenant would actually prefer.
 Getting to know your target market will help you make the right choice, as we discuss a little later on.

 Appeal to a Wider Market

-As mentioned in the point above, many people in Britain find moving stressful, and there are several different types of tenants who will be attracted to a furnished property.
+As mentioned above, many people in Britain find moving stressful, and there are several different types of tenants who will be attracted to a furnished property.
 Hassle-free renting appeals to:

 It’s worth remembering that properties based in high-demand locations have the potential to rent faster when furnished, especially when there are plenty of amenities nearby, as it means the property has everything needed to be lived in straight away.

 What You Need to Keep in Mind When Letting a Furnished Property